-MySQL RPAD is one of the String Functions, which is helpful to pad (or add) required string to the right side of the original string.
+MySQL RPAD is one of the String Functions, which is helpful to pad (or add) required string to the right side of the original sentence.
 For example, we use this string RPAD in MySQL to pad standard information after the description for each row.

 MySQL RPAD Syntax